philliplongman/pivotal_markdown/README.md

 [![Code Climate](https://codeclimate.com/github/philliplongman/pivotal_markdown/badges/gpa.svg)](https://codeclimate.com/github/philliplongman/pivotal_markdown)
 [![Coverage Status](https://coveralls.io/repos/github/philliplongman/pivotal_markdown/badge.svg?branch=master)](https://coveralls.io/github/philliplongman/pivotal_markdown?branch=master)

-PivotalMarkdown is a gem to facilitate posting stories to PivotalTracker.
-It's an expansion of a [script](https://github.com/philliplongman/pivotal-uploader)) I wrote at Launch Academy's Ship It Saturday hackathon.
+PivotalMarkdown is a command line gem to facilitate posting stories to PivotalTracker.
+It's an expansion of a [script](https://github.com/philliplongman/pivotal-uploader) I wrote at Launch Academy's Ship It Saturday hackathon.

-I was writing all of the user stories for my team, and I found it was easiest for me to compose them in Markdown prior to posting them.
-The `pivotal_markdown` gem is intended to take Markdown files in the format I used, parse them into stories, and add them to a PT project.
+At the time, I was writing all of the user stories for my team, and I found it was easiest for me to compose them in Markdown prior to posting them.
+The `pivotal_markdown` gem is intended to take Markdown files like the ones I was writing, parse them into stories, and add them to a PT project.

 The gem was nearing its initial release, but since I am no longer writing stories for PivotalTracker, I have stopped developing it for now.